cidlicious/gainsClone/README.md

+MONITOR YOUR BOT.
+USE MANUAL CLOSING IF AN ACTION IS MISSED.

 # Gains Clone
 Fork this repo to begin cloning.
-Find the best traders: https://tradehistory.herokuapp.com/
+Find the best traders at https://tradehistory.herokuapp.com/

 ## CONFIG